SwathiKeshavamurthy/Coulomb-P1/README.md

 - to provide a method of contact for customers to enquire about the products or ask questions
 - to provide some introductory information about the company website

-### As a general user of the website/customer I want to
+### As a general user of the website/customer

-* find out the location, opening hours and contact information
+- find out the location, opening hours and contact information
 - information and uses of the products
 - view all the products and relevant information about each item

 ### As a new user I want to

-* find out what is different about the company products compared to others.
+- find out what is different about the company products compared to others.
-* details of company offers like sevices and warranty.
+- details of company offers like services and warranty.